Viber/creators-hub/docs/bots-api/resources/pay/setup-payment-account.md

 Then the following steps should be performed:

-- The payment service provider (PSP) will perform all necessary checks, sign an<br/>
+- The payment service provider (PSP) will perform all the necessary checks, sign an<br/>
   agreement with the merchant, approve the request, and then submit a request to Viber<br/>
   to enable the payments feature for your chatbot.